jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Many big men with big spears stand in lines.
 They surround trees.
 Fig, nut, smaller giving trees, and grass.

-Other men are picking fruit from the trees.
+Other men and kids are picking fruit from the trees.

 Then a mother walks on soil.
 Her child is behind dropping water in soil.
 Another woman has a stick with something that looks like flint dragging on the land.
 In her basket are seeds.
 But she is not eating the seeds.
 Not grinding the seeds.
 She holds the seeds in her hands above the soil.

 I hug my empty basket.

 And then I see three seeds fall.

 ### Technological Game of Life